 Formal agreements between universities that provide many professional experience placements in schools in NSW aims to create higher benchmarks and more consistent quality teaching experiences for schools and universities in our region.

-Professional Experience Hub schools demonstrate, develop and share high quality professional experiences in conjunction with a partner university.
+Professional Experience Hub schools demonstrate, develop and share high-quality professional experiences in conjunction with a partner university.
 Beverly Hills Girls High School (BHGHS) is partnered with the UNSW School of Education as its hub school.
-It is an important partner in teacher education for the School of Education at UNSW, as a Centre of Excellence.
+It's an important partner in teacher education for the School of Education at UNSW, as a Centre of Excellence.

-This partnership allows creating transformative experiences for our teacher education students who undertake professional experience at BHGHS.
-The goal is to scale up these transformations to the diverse range of 148 metropolitan and rural partner secondary schools in our professional experience network through networking and relationship building.
+This partnership creates transformative experiences for our teacher education students who undertake professional experience at BHGHS.
+The goal is to scale up these transformations to 148 metropolitan and rural partner secondary schools in our professional experience network through networking and relationship building.

 The specific goals set by the NSW Department of Education for the hub school partnerships are:

-Fostering strong links between BHGHS and the UNSW School of Education staff, including with tertiary supervisors (TS) and supervising teachers (ST), to investigate innovative practices in teacher education student supervision and support.
+Fostering strong links between BHGHS and the UNSW School of Education staff, including with tertiary supervisors and supervising teachers, to investigate innovative practices in teacher education, student supervision and support.

 The UNSW School of Education to provide quality professional learning in aspects of professional experience provision including mentoring and enhancing expertise in the APST at graduate level.

-The UNSW School of Education working with the hub school to develop and deliver additional professional learning focussed on supporting professional experience with other schools.
+The UNSW School of Education working with the hub school to develop and deliver additional professional learning focused on supporting professional experience with other schools.

 Providing opportunities for collaborative school-based research around professional experience.